Sb0009/-holbertonschool-AirBnB_clone/README.md

 ---
 # How to use
-We will see the different commands that we can use in our Console
+We will see the different commands that we can use in our Interpreter

 # Create